+Configurable is inherited by other Python classes in the ASCENT pipeline to grant access to parameter and data configuration JSON files loaded to memory.
 Configurable is an important class for developers to understand because it is the mechanism by which instances of our Python classes inherit their properties from JSON configuration files (e.g., sample.json, model.json, sim.json, fiber_z.json).
 The Configurable class takes three input parameters: